badgamerbad/Learning/Web Technologies/Docker/psl knowledge center/README.md

  - has its OS such as ubuntu, we install other apps like node js, mongo and our code, and then we run the application
  - no layered file systems by default
  - built on cgroups, namespaces
- - ex can be a ubuntu container, with our code and other modules installed in it
+ - an example can be a ubuntu container, with our code and other modules installed in it

 #### App Containers
 - get a OS container and install just 1 application (1 process) and then have multiple such containers running parellely